gavs-myth/mixcloud-live-all-followers/README.md

 # mixcloud-live-all-followers
-Based on Mixcoud API data parser by LKHetzel, this will provide a dynamic text list of all your Mixcloud followers rather than just the most recent, for use within your dynamic text sources in your livestreaming app
+Based on <a href="https://github.com/LKHetzel/mixcloud-live-data">Mixcoud API data parser by LKHetzel</a>, this will provide a dynamic text list of all your Mixcloud followers rather than just the most recent, for use within your dynamic text sources in your livestreaming app
 # Requirements:
   NodeJS
   For npm dependencies, please view package-lock.json.